GMP Standard Operating Procedures (SOP)

 Control of Microbiology Test Methods

 Reagents and Materials Required: List the major or unique materials needed for the test.
-This does not need to include standard microbiological items such as pipettes or loops unless specific details are required that cannot be detailed in the General Test Method section.
+This only needs to include standard microbiological items such as pipettes or loops if specific details are required that cannot be detailed in the General Test Method section.

 Handling of Test Samples in Microbiology Laboratory

-Logging, handling, testing, and disposing of samples are the responsibilities of trained individuals within the Quality Control Microbiology Laboratory.
+The Quality Control Microbiology Laboratory’s trained individuals are responsible for logging, handling, testing, and disposing of samples.
 The laboratory manager or designee reviews and approves MLT data.
-Controlled samples need to be locked in the secure locker located within the Laboratory.
+Controlled samples must be locked in the secure locker located within the Laboratory.
 The Team Leader maintains the locker key.

 Documentation Requirement For Micro Test Method Validation